Gender Bias in Hinduism

 However, one can imagine how difficult it must be for them to go against public opinion or family expectations and wish to be alive.
 Considering the alternative which was to condemn themselves to a life of widowhood, isolation and ignominy, they probably viewed Sati as a better option.
 Whatever may be its justification, the practice itself was discriminatory.
 Men had no obligation to die with their deceased wives.
 They were in fact allowed to remarry, while the same privilege was not extended to women.

 Polygamy meant more women to serve the same husband

-Hindu law books show a clear bias against women in family matters and relationships.
-The Manusmriti (9.1-3) suggest that women should be controlled, and kept under watch since they cannot be trusted.
-The law books also do not consider gender equality as an important consideration in marriage or society, although they emphasize that in a marriage relationship, each partner has a unique role, which cannot be compensated by the other.
-They declare the head of the family, who is traditionally the husband, as the primary upholder of obligatory duties (dharma) and the recipient of all ritual honors, and his wife as his partner and associate (saha-dharma-charini) in fulfilling them.
+In Hindu law books you will find a clear bias against women in matters of gender equation, inheritance, obligatory duties, social and economic status, and personal relationships.
+According to Manusmriti (9.1-3) women are fickle and weak, and cannot be trusted.
+Hence, to avoid disrepute for their families and their husbands, they should be controlled and kept under constant watch.
+The law books do not consider gender equality as an important factor in marriage or social engagement.
+In fact, they take gender inequality for granted.
+However, they do suggest that in a traditional marriage the woman’s consent is important and she should not be forcibly married against her will.
+They also recognize the unique role each partner has to perform in a marriage, which cannot be compensated by the other.
+The husband is the upholder of dharma and the recipient of all ritual honors, while his wife serves him as his partner and associate (saha-dharma-charini).